 The Home School Agreement reminds all parents and carers, staff and students about the expectations of this relationship.
 This is so we can ensure all young people can be safe, happy, and successful.
-The Home School Agreement can be found on our website, here.

 All parents and carers are expected to sign and return the agreement.